Runfan-Guo/Runfan-Guo/README.md

 ### Hello There!
-I’m a undergraduate Majoring in AI in Xi'an Jiaotong University.
+I’m a undergraduate student majoring in AI in Xi'an Jiaotong University.

 I love ML, CV and Games
 <br/>